vitabaks/postgresql_cluster/roles/upgrade/README.md

     To do this, run the `pg_upgrade.yml` playbook using the tags '`pre-checks,upgrade-check`'.

-    If any errors arise, such as schema object incompatibilities, address these issues and rerun the checks.
+    If any errors arise, such as schema object incompatibilities, resolve these issues and repeat the checks.

     Once the playbook completes the pre-checks without any errors, you should see the following messages in the Ansible log:
     - "`The database schema is compatible with PostgreSQL <new_version>`"